DemonicTricycle/DemonicTricycle-ELECH309/docs/testing.md

 </video>

 ## Speed
-Testing showed that the robot's speed was corresponding to the programmed speed (complying with the characteristics, which can be found in the [Project page](/project)).
+Testing showed that the robot's speed was corresponding to the programmed speed (complying with the characteristics, which can be found on the [Project page](/project)).

 ## Target Distance
 From the first test, target distance was observed to be accurate within defined margins.